cepthomas/StPluginTester/README.md

 ## Python Package And Module Management

-**This "management" is a nightmare abomination.
+**This "management" is a huge PIA.
 Clearly designed without consideration of the future and now severely crufty (as is all of python).
 The lua model is much cleaner and easier to use. /rant**

 > ST doesn't load modules like plain python and can cause some surprises.
 The problem is that sbot_common
 > gets reloaded but it appears to be a different module from the one linked to by the other modules.

 This makes handling globals interesting.

 > To use functions defined in ex.py you either need to import them directly:
 >